PrefectHQ/prefect/docs/concepts/schedules.md

 - Use the Prefect UI
 - Use the `--schedule` flag with the CLI `deployment build` command
 - Use the `schedule` parameter with a Python deployment file
-- Edit the deployment YAML file's `schedule` section
+- Manually edit the deployment YAML file's `schedule` section

 ## Creating schedules through the UI